Applicants and Participants - Program Services

 - Participation is voluntary and contingent on active participation in the Safe at Home program.

-- The participant must inform the CRU if there is a risk in releasing information due to an alleged perpetrator’s association with law enforcement.
+- The participant must inform the Confidential Records Unit if there is a risk in releasing information due to an alleged perpetrator’s association with law enforcement.

-- The participant must inform the CRU if they need their drivers' license or vehicle registration records released for insurance purposes.
+- The participant must inform the Confidential Records Unit if they need their drivers' license or vehicle registration records released for insurance purposes.

 Back To Top